Council Approved Dropped Kerb Contractors

 The huge growth in demand for off-street parking has seen a growing number of people drop kerbs to create car standing at the front of their properties.

-Research by home insurer Direct Line shows that off-street parking is seen by estate agents as a desirable feature which adds market value to a residential or commercial property.
-This, coupled with increasing parking restrictions in lots of residential areas, has resulted in planning applications increase greatly over recent years.
+Research by home insurer Direct Line shows that off-street parking is seen by estate agents as a desirable feature which adds market value to a property.
+This, combined with increasing parking limitations in lots of residential areas, has resulted in planning applications increase greatly over recent years.

-When you switch out a front garden with hard standing, rainwater can no longer absorb into the ground.
-As increasingly more households take this action, the cumulative effect seriously increases the risk of flooding, so it’s important to include drainage in your plans.
+When you replace a front lawn with hard standing, rainwater can no longer soak into the ground.
+As increasingly more households take this action, the cumulative effect seriously increases the risk of flooding, so it’s essential to include drainage in your plans.

-Total Sutton in Ashfield Dropped Kerb Service - Finest Kerb Dropping Business in Nottinghamshire East Midlands
+Total Sutton in Ashfield Dropped Kerb Service - Finest Kerb Drop Business in Nottinghamshire East Midlands

 Call Today For Your Free Quote - 07595 510190

-You can find out if you require planning permission by contacting your local council (you can identify the relevant council at the government website).
+You can learn if you require planning permission by contacting your local council (you can find the relevant council at the government website).
 How much it costs to apply will depend upon your location.

-If permission is approved, you then you need to find a local specialist to perform the work for you.
+If permission is approved, you then you need to find a local specialist to do the work for you.

 new dropped kerb in Sutton in Ashfield